 The Request Payload is extra data sent from the browser during the request.
 In the response you normally have the response header and the response body.
 The request payload is the request’s version of a request body.
 It is how form data, ajax data, and image data is sent.
 Usually only POST/PUT calls have a request payload.
 A common use case for websites is to access this data within API calls on their site.

-SiteSpect offers Request Payload as a trigger option in campaigns.
+SiteSpect offers Request Payload as a trigger option in campaigns and metrics.
 This means you can match or trigger on any element in the request payload using simple contains or more elaborate regex options.
 There are many matching options available detailed below.